bmegha98/Python-Practice/README.md

 ```
 * Read a given string, change the character at a given index and then print the modified string.
 * In this challenge, the user enters a string and a substring.
 You have to print the number of times that the substring occurs in the given string.
+* You are given a string S .Your task is to find out if the string S contains: alphanumeric characters, alphabetical characters, digits, lowercase and uppercase characters.